-- Jane and Joe are the same age and earn the same amount.
+- Investor A and Investor B are the same age and earn the same amount.

-Joe put in $48,000 more than Jane and walked away with $62,391 less.
+Investor B put in $48,000 more than Investor A and walked away with $62,391 less.
 (We assumed both earned a hypothetical 8% average annual return.)

-How can Jane’s 401(k) have $62,391 more than Joe’s at age 65 even though he contributed $48,000 more?
+How can Investor A’s 401(k) have $62,391 more than Investor B’s at age 65 even though $48,000 more was contributed?
 There were not differences in returns — we assumed a hypothetical 8% average annual return for both of their portfolios.
 The answer simple: It’s time.

 This is the power of compound interest over time.
-Even the $3,000 per year that Joe added until age 65 could not make up for the 10-year delay in starting.
+Even the $3,000 per year that Investor B added until age 65 could not make up for the 10-year delay in starting.